OasisDigital/ng-doc-portal/libs/ng-doc-portal-plugin/README.md

 export class AppModule {}
 ```

-The `ThemeOption` interface that you provide to the `cdpProvideThemeOptions` function is below:
+The `ThemeOption` interface that you provide to the `ngDocPortalProvideThemeOptions` function is below:

 ```ts
 interface ThemeOption {